Freehold vs. leasehold

 What is freehold and leasehold?

-Freehold and leasehold are two different forms of home ownership.
+Freehold and leasehold are 2 different forms of home ownership.

 Whether your property is leasehold or freehold makes a big difference to what you can do to, and in, your home.